2136533958_b659a3a123_b

 Written by Women

-Try this with The Best Articles of 2010: Go down the list, and say out loud to yourself the gender of each writer as you go.
-You’ll say: man, man, man, man, man, woman, man, woman, woman, man, man, man, man.
+Try this with The Best Magazine Articles Ever: Go down the list, and say out loud to yourself the gender of each writer as you go.
+You’ll say: man, man, man, man, man, man, man, man, man, woman, man, man, man, man, man, man, man, man, man, man, man, man, man, man, man.

 Try it with Give Me Something to Read‘s Best Magazine Articles of 2010: woman, man, man, man, man, man, man, man, man, man, man, man, man, man.